 The library is free for all students.
 Details here: Library

-IBS operates an Intranet and Moodle website which provide all information needed for your studies.
-All students have access to the Intranet.
+IBS operates a Moodle system which provides all information needed for your studies.
+All students have access to it.

 The schedule for the examinations is published one month before the examinations start.
 Students have to sign up for the exams using the electronic student database and registration system called Neptun.
 No exams can be taken outside the specified examination times.
 In each subject one exam date is provided.
 To attempt an exam students must have a valid coursework mark in the given subject (if the coursework mark is part of the assessment).